NETOPS FAQ

 I was able to connect to your web server and now I am not?

-There is a fair chance that someone within your /24 or /60 was aggressively crawling the website with back to back request and to cut back on traffic, we blocked the involved subnets at the upstream router.
+There is a fair chance that someone within your /24 or /58 was aggressively crawling the website with back to back request and to cut back on traffic, we blocked the involved subnets at our edge router.
 We look at where the subnets come from, how often pages are requested, what URLs are being hit and the user agent when making decisions to block or not block an annoying subnet.
+Usually these subnet bans are temporarily and will self resolve after 48 hours.

-There is a fair chance that someone within your /24 or /60 was found to be trying to use us as a relay, trying to SASL login with ‘password’ or jumping ahead in the protocol and it showed up in the logs.
-We do not tolerate any abuse of the mail server at all and hand out subnet bans at the upstream router in an effort to stop these connections and keep the log clean.
-If you are being prevented from delivering legitimate mail to our server, reach out to the support desk for help.
+There is a fair chance that someone within your /24 or /58 was found to be trying to use us as a relay, trying to SASL login with ‘password’ or jumping ahead in the protocol and it showed up in the logs.
+We do not tolerate any abuse of the mail server at all and hand out subnet bans at our edge router in an effort to stop these connections and keep the log clean.
+If you are being prevented from delivering legitimate mail to our server, reach out to Adrian over Discord for help.

-If our volunteer techs do unblock your subnet and you end up blocked a second time, you will not be unbalocked from accessing the email server.
+If our volunteer techs do unblock your subnet and you end up blocked a second time, you will not be unblocked from interacting with the email server.
 Clean up your network if its unshared or try to work with your host if it is shared.

 I was able to reach and query your name servers, but now I get no response!